peterwilliams97/clip/README.md

 Algorithm 1
 Find the maximum independent set of vertices for a bipartite graph.
 Step 1 - Find the maximum matching for the bipartite graph G = (U, V, E).
 Step 2 - Color each pair of matched vertices (ui, vi) red.
-For each pair of red vertices do the following.
+For each pair of red vertices do the
+following:
    (a) If there exists an edge from ui to V” in G, color ui green and vi blue or,
        if there exists an edge from vi to U” in G, color vi green and vi blue.
    (b) Recursively color each remaining red vertex connected in G to a blue vertex         green, and color its matched vertex blue.